 Manto de la Novia Waterfall

 Translated as Bride’s Veil Waterfall, it’s easy to see how this waterfall got its name.
-The 40-metre-tall, thin and veil-like waterfall is best seen up close as the River Chinchín flows into the Pastaza.
+The thin and veil-like waterfall is best seen up close as the River Chinchín flows into the Pastaza.

 Pailón del Diablo Waterfall